chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 ---
-title: 'Distribute UI across an organization'
+title: "Distribute UI across an organization"
-tocTitle: 'Distribute'
+tocTitle: "Distribute"
-description: 'Learn to package and import your design system into other apps'
+description: "Learn to package and import your design system into other apps"
 commit: 3a5cd35
 ---